zzzkasper-1995/react-native-particles/README.md

 ## Add it to your project

-1. Run `npm install react-native-particles --save`
+1. Run `yarn add zzzkasper-1995/react-native-particles`
 2. `import { Emitter } from 'react-native-particles'`

 ## Demo